 Building codes can vary city-to-city, depending on local environmental factors, building conditions, construction practices, restrictions, and limitations.
 The following is a basic summary of general minimum safety measures when it comes to handrails, guardrails, footings, and posts and what to check for when inspecting decks.

-All homeowners are encouraged to contact their local building authority to find out what building code dictates for these deck parts in their area.
+All homeowners are encouraged to contact their local building authority to find out what the building code dictates for these deck parts in their area.
 Understanding these safety features will prevent deck collapse and injury:

 The handrail should be able to resist a single concentrated load of about 200 pounds, applied in any direction at any point along the handrails to meet code.